Home Insurance Payment Options: Monthly vs Annual & How to Save

 If you don't pay within the grace period, your policy lapses and coverage ends.
 During a lapse:

-• Your lender may force-place insurance on your property, which is significantly more expensive and offers limited coverage
+• Your lender may force-place insurance on your property, which is significantly more expensive and only protects the lender, not you

 • Unpaid premiums sent to collections can damage your credit score